Polar form of Dirac fields: implementing symmetries via Lie derivative: Spinor Fields in Polar Form

 which are valid as general identities.
 These last two identities imply in turn the validity of the relation

 which can be written as

 for some vector

-that cannot be specified in terms of covariant derivatives of velocity and spin vectors.
+that cannot be specified in terms of covariant derivatives of velocity and spin.
 Finally, we can write \eqref{decspinder} with \eqref{Rfull} as

 having used $2i\boldsymbol{\sigma}_{ab}\!=\!\varepsilon_{abcd}\boldsymbol{\pi}\boldsymbol{\sigma}^{cd}$ and (\ref{aux}).
 After that the Goldstone fields are transferred into the frame, they combine with spin connection and gauge potential to become the longitudinal components of the $P_{\mu}$ and $F_{ij\mu}$ tensors.
-In this, the tensorial connections $F_{ij\mu}$ and $P_{\mu}$ we have here are the geometric and electrodynamic analog of the weak bosons $W_{\nu}^{\pm}$ and $Z_{\nu}$ of the Standard Model.
+The $P_{\mu}$ and $F_{ij\mu}$ objects, therefore, have the same information content of spin connection and gauge potential while being real tensors, and it is for this reason that they are called space-time and gauge tensorial connections.
+In this, the tensorial connections we have here are the geometric and electrodynamic analog of the weak bosons $W_{\nu}^{\pm}$ and $Z_{\nu}$ of the Standard Model.
 Velocity and spin can only determine $5$ parameters of $\boldsymbol{L}$ and so their derivatives can only determine $20$ components of $F_{ij\mu}$ with the $4$ missing components corresponding to rotations around the third axis encoded by the $F_{12\mu}$ component.
 Because for rest-frame spin-eigenstate spinors it is $u^{0}\!=\!1$ and $s^{3}\!=\!1$ it follows that $2V_{\mu}\!=\!F_{12\mu}$ and thus the missing components are encoded in the $V_{\mu}$ vector.
 Alternatively, one can count the $24$ components of the space-time tensorial connection plus the $4$ components of the gauge tensorial connection, totalling $28$ components, and subtract the four components that are redundant, due to the fact that $V_{\mu}$ and $P_{\mu}$ act identically on the spinor field, as is clear from the structure of (\ref{derpolR}) \cite{Fabbri:2021mfc}.
-As last comment, we notice that when tetrads are used to convert world indices into coordinate indices the resulting tensor $F_{\alpha\nu\mu}$ is determined up to diffeomorphisms alone, with no more reference to tetrad fields.

 It is also important to notice that the relations